Overv/VulkanTutorial/06_Texture_mapping/00_Images.md

 If we need to do more transitions in the future, then we'll extend the function.
 The application should now run successfully, although there are of course no visual changes yet.

 One thing to note is that command buffer submission results in implicit `VK_ACCESS_HOST_WRITE_BIT` synchronization at the beginning.
-Since the `transitionImageLayout` function executes a command buffer with only a single command, we can use this implicit synchronization and set `srcAccessMask` to `0` for the first two types of transitions.
+Since the `transitionImageLayout` function executes a command buffer with only a single command, you could use this implicit synchronization and set `srcAccessMask` to `0` if you ever needed a `VK_ACCESS_HOST_WRITE_BIT` dependency in a layout transition.
 It's up to you if you want to be explicit about it or not, but I'm personally not a fan of relying on these OpenGL-like "hidden" operations.

 There is actually a special type of image layout that supports all operations, `VK_IMAGE_LAYOUT_GENERAL`.
 The problem with it, of course, is that it doesn't